trisulnsm/dinodoc/trisuldocs/docs/ipdr/ipdr-settings.md

 # IPDR Settings

-Internet Protocol Data Records storage is a ISP compliance feature that is supported by Trisul Network Analytics.
-With this feature ISP can use Trisul to index and store at very high speeds every single flow in their network.

 This page describes the configuration settings for

+- Mode - one click to configure the IPDR mode
-1. FTP - credentials to automatically ship the queries to a remote server
+- FTP - credentials to automatically ship the queries to a remote  server
-2. NAT SysLog - Port where NAT syslog messages are sent
+- NAT SysLog - Port where NAT syslog messages are sent

 ## Settings form

 :::tip[navigation]

-Login as admin and select *Context:default \> Admin Tasks \> IPDR Settings*
+Login as admin and select *Context:default > Admin Tasks > IPDR Settings*

 :::